-In China, firms prefer to use cash-based compensation (Huang & Boateng, 2017), while stock-based options are seldom offered (Adithipyangkul et al., 2011; Bai et al., 2004).
-This preference for cash is rooted in cultural factors such as the expectation of financial independence from adults and in economic factors such as inflation (Chiu et al., 2002).
-The limited research on executive compensation and fraud in China provides mixed evidence.
-For example, Zhou et al. (2018) find a negative relationship between executive compensation and corporate fraud, however this association is not significant under certain circumstances.
+The limited research on executive compensation and fraud in China also provides mixed evidence.
+For example, Conyon and He (2016) document a statistically significant and negative association between corporate fraud and CEO compensation.
 Contrarily, Ye (2014) reports a positive association, which implies that compensation could induce self-serving or even fraudulent behaviour.
 From an agency theory perspective, the foregoing studies suggest that compensation may play a role in inducing fraudulent behaviour among directors (as agents of shareholders).
-Thus, the study hypothesises that:
+Thus, the study hypothesis is that: